roman-milk/roman-milk.github.io/you-couldnt-handle-me.md

+===

- ****** You Couldn't Handle Me Ch.
-01 ****** byTheTalkMan© I guess I was one of the lucky ones to see her in a bit of a non-professional way.
+I guess I was one of the lucky ones to see her in a bit of a non-professional way.
 In her friendship with my mom, I got to see her dressed in a way to flatter her body.
 Gone were the dress pants, professional tops, pony-tails and understated make-up.
 Instead, I saw Ms. Graham in skirts, exposing her bare legs and clinging to her round, ripe ass.
 I saw her wearing sexy leather boots and figure-hugging tops, showing off a view of her juicy cleavage.
 I could even see a hint of her hard nipples through her tops.

  Her and my mom, two gorgeous, hard-nippled women, eager for a night on the town.